 Now imagine another situation where you felt or feel confident.
 Maybe it is when you ride your bike or talk about sports, or have studied for a test, etc.

 Notice the feeling of confidence.
 You may believe it comes from doing something you are skilled in, familiar with, or something you had success with in the past.
 It can be as simple as riding your bike.
 But if you look closer, you will notice that their is no fear.
 Instead, there is ease and effortlessness.
 It is a natural part of what you are!

 Gaining self confidence in yourself comes from letting go of fear.
-To feel good in what you do comes across as self-confidence because you trust all is well, including yourself. in the moment and there is no fear.
-It is the enjoyment of the bike ride.
+To feel good in what you do comes across as self-confidence because you trust all is well, including yourself in the moment and there is no fear.
+This opens space for joy.
+It is an inner experience.